2021 Vault Rankings

 Winston practices across a range of sectors, including financial services, technology/media/telecom, health and life sciences, energy, and consumer products.
 Winston’s robust client roster includes Abbott Labs, Cisco, Dell, Motorola, TreeHouse Foods, and several top private equity firms.

 Winston isn’t focused only on bringing in all-star attorneys; it also is committed to bringing in top talent to promote professional development and wellness.
-With talent strategy expert Sue Manch at the helm, the firm has put together a talent team that includes a career coach, diversity and inclusion professional, and professional trainer.
-The firm offers multiple outlets for attorneys to develop professionally and personally, including Winston University training programs, the Winston for Good Corporate Social Responsibility program, Diversity & Inclusion affinity groups for Black, Latinx, Asian, LGBTQ, and women attorneys, and Winston Wellness initiatives focused on attorney mental health.
+With a chief talent officer at the helm, the firm has rounded out a talent team that also includes a career coach, diversity and inclusion professional, and professional trainer.
+The firm offers multiple outlets for attorneys to develop professionally and personally, including Winston University training programs, the Winston for Good Corporate Social Responsibility program, Diversity & Inclusion affinity groups for Black, Latinx, Asian, LGBTQ, and women attorneys, and Winston Wellness initiatives focused on attorney and staff mental health.

 News & Awards

-- Benchmark Litigation: Six partners named to “Top 100 Trial Lawyers in America” 2019 (firm tied for 1st place for total number of attorneys included), and seven partners named to “Top 250 Women in Litigation” 2018
+- Six partners named to “Top 100 Trial Lawyers in America” 2019 (firm tied for 1st place for total number of attorneys included), and eight partners named to “Top 250 Women in Litigation,” 2020— Benchmark Litigation

-- Human Rights Campaign Foundation: Named a “Best Place to Work for LGBTQ Equality” for 11 years in a row (2008-2019)
+- Named a “Best Place to Work for LGBTQ Equality” for 12 years in a row, 2008–2020—Human Rights Campaign Foundation

 35 West Wacker Drive